andreivisan/andreivisan.github.io/_posts/2017-03-07-dynamic-factory-pattern-for-android.md

 }
 ```

-You can find the sources for this solution on my Github at [this link](https://github.com/andreivisan/DynamicModuleLoading).
+You can find the sources for this solution on my Github at <a href="https://github.com/andreivisan/DynamicModuleLoading" target="_blank">this link</a>

 ### Conclusion